 What if friends and family are coming for more than a day?
 A few days of guests may take a little more planning.
 Maybe you want to both eat at home and go out.
 Maybe you want to take your visitors around to meet other family and friends.
 Maybe this is the opportunity for a lot of conversation that has been missing in your friendship in recent years.
 But what if they come for a few weeks?
 Yes, weeks!

 When I was small, perhaps 6 years old, I recall visiting Tennessee with my grandparents or other family members.
-My grandparents were from Tennessee but they spent the late 1940’s to mid-1960s in Chicago.
+My grandparents were from Tennessee but they spent the late 1940’s to mid 1960s in Chicago.
 There were plenty of relatives in the small town and rural areas for us to visit, so we made the rounds whenever we arrived, staying here and there.
-Since I was a little kid from the north, these friends and relatives of my grandparents enjoyed entertaining me when I first arrived.
+Since I was the little kid from the north, these friends and relatives of my grandparents enjoyed entertaining me when I first arrived.
 That probably wore off quickly.